How much does it cost to feed a baby formula?

 At birth we’ll assume seven pounds, and at one year old we’ll assume 23 pounds based on this chart.
 Other sources I find say they triple their birth weight, so that sounds about right to me.
 I’ll also assume the rate to be about average that they’re growing, so over the course of 12 months we’ll assume them to add 1.5 pounds per month.

 Also as I’m lazy, all months are 30.41 days… so there…

-Based on current pricing for Target brand infant formula, it costs nine cents per ounce of formula your baby requires.
-You can get formula for less, but this is what Maggie drinks, so it’s what I’ll go with.
+Based on current pricing for Target brand infant formula (this was written in 2014, rechecked 9/26/2017, same price ,) it costs nine cents per ounce of formula produced for your baby.
+You can get formula for less, but this is what Maggie drank, so it’s what I’ll go with.